 The death or injury of a child is a horrifically traumatic experience.
 That’s why manufacturers of play and sleeping devices intended for children must be held accountable for faulty design.

 The last thing any parent wants to learn about is a device intended for their children is dangerous or even deadly.
-Our law firm is swiftly moving forward at holding the manufacturers accountable.
+Our law firm is swiftly moving forward at holding the manufacturers of angled sleepers accountable.

-Two baby sleepers, from different companies, have been recalled from the consumer market.
+Baby sleepers, bassinets, and inclined sleep accessories from different companies have been recalled from the consumer market.
 The danger that lies within these devices is the risk of babies rolling onto their side or backs while unrestrained and suffocating to death.

 Kids II Inc. has recalled the entirety of its Rocking Sleeper line due to this.
 Similarly, an urgent warning was issued by the Consumer Product Safety Commission there have been at least 30 infant deaths in association with the Fisher-Price Rock ‘N Play Sleeper since 2009.